Analysis of market weights under volatility-stabilized market models: Introduction

-(ii) \textbf{The Wright-Fisher diffusions.} The Wright-Fisher diffusion model (see, e.g., Ethier \& Kurtz \cite[page 432]{ethkur81}) arises as the diffusion approximation of the Wright-Fisher Markov chain model as the population size goes to infinity.
-A good source for an introduction to the Biology and the mathematics of these models is Chapter 1 in the book by Durrett \cite{durrettgenetics}.
+The Wright--Fisher diffusion model (see, e.g., Ethier and Kurtz~\cite{ethkur81}, page~432) arises as the diffusion approximation of the Wright--Fisher Markov chain model as the population size goes to infinity.
+A~good source for an introduction to the biology and mathematics of these models is Chapter 1 in the book by Durrett \cite {durrettgenetics}.